Sovetsky Soyuz-class battleship: General characteristics

 As designed, the Project 23-class ships, as Sovetsky Soyuz and her sisters were designated, were 269.4 m long overall.
 They had a beam of 38.9 m and a draft of 10.4 m at deep load.
 They displaced 59150 t at standard load and 65150 t at full load, although weight estimates made in 1940 show that they would have exceeded 60000 t standard and 67000 t at full load.

 The hull form was very full-bodied, especially at the forward magazines, where the torpedo protection system added width to the beam.
 Coupled with the relatively low length-to-beam ratio of 7.14:1, this meant that very powerful turbines were necessary to achieve even modest speeds.
 Stalin's decision that the Project 23-class ships would use three shafts instead of four increased the load on each shaft and reduced propulsive efficiency, although it did shorten the length of the armored citadel and thus overall displacement.
-Metacentric height was designed at 3.4 m and the tactical diameter was estimated at about 1170 m.
+Metacentric height was designed at 3.4 m and the tactical diameter was estimated at 1170 m.

 The Sovetsky Soyuz-class ships were provided with facilities to handle two to four KOR-2 flying boats which would be launched by the two catapults mounted on the stern.
 Two hangars were built into the after end of the forecastle deck to house two of them and cranes were provided at the forward end of the quarterdeck to hoist them out of the water.